pallene-lang/pallene/README.md

 $ luarocks install --local --only-deps pallene-dev-1.rockspec
 ```

-> As of now, LuaRocks is configured to use Lua 5.1 by default.
-However, Pallene
-> requires Lua 5.3 to run.
-Therefore, please configure LuaRocks to use Lua 5.3.
-> You can use the following command to configure LuaRocks to use Lua 5.3 when
-> compiling it:
-> `./configure --lua-version=5.3`

 If you use the --local flag when installing packages from Luarocks, you may
 also need to configure the appropriate environment variables on your terminal configuration file.